 The bottom line for me is: If you eat reasonable amounts of dairy products you probably don’t need to supplement calcium at all.

-If you don’t eat dairy products at all you can still get sufficient calcium from foods like:
+If you don’t eat dairy products at all you can still get sufficient calcium from foods such as:

 Salmon 6-8 ounces 440 mg.

 Mackerel 6 ounces 600 mg.